gemini64/a1-llm/analysis_tasks/english_analysis_tasks.md

 Be especially careful when analyzing adjectives' regularity:
 - **comparative form**: Regular adjectives form their comparative either by:
   - Adding 'more' before the positive form (typically for 2+ syllable words, e.g. 'capable' -> 'more capable').
-In these cases, the adjective will be directly preceded by 'more' in the provided input List and analyze them as a single item.
+In these cases, the adjective will be directly preceded by 'more' in the provided input.
+List and analyzed them as a single item.
   - Adding the suffix '-er/r' (typically for 1 syllable words, e.g. 'fast' -> 'faster')

 - **superlative form**: Regular adjectives form their superlative either by: